Nonuniqueness of Leray-Hopf solutions to the unforced incompressible 3D Navier-Stokes Equation: Finite Rank Approximation

 \subsection{Inversion on the subspace}

-Finally, we invert the operator $L$ on the subspace, as in the last step in Section \ref{subsec:finiterank}.
+Finally, we invert the operator $L$ on the subspace spanned by the finitely many of eigenfunctions, as in the last step in Section \ref{subsec:finiterank}.
 We numerically solve equation \eqref{eq:phi eq} by employing the finite element method described in Section \ref{sec:ext}, using the $(\beta, \theta)$ coordinates.
 We remark that for $\phi_n^v$, since $\widetilde{\lambda}$ is not explicit in \eqref{lin op v}, we invert instead the operator $P_{\overline{v}}(L^v - \overline{\lambda}) v$ and leave the small term $\lambda \psi^v_n$ in the residue $r_n^v$.
 Additionally, we must impose the orthogonality constraint:

 which is numerically enforced by solving the following modified linear system:

 where the matrix $A$ stands for the discretization of the linear operator $L^v - \overline{\lambda} I$, and the vector $x, y, b$ stands for $\phi^v_n, \overline{v}, Q \overline{\psi}_n^v$ respectively. $\mu$ is a scalar Lagrange multiplier ensuring the orthogonality constraint.